3520kramer/python_elective/README.md

 At the Introduction to Python course we solve small assignments.
 Each week we have a new area of focus.
 ---
+Week 14 - Comprehension
+---
+This week we worked with comprehensions.
+We used list, set, tuple and dictionary comprehension.
+We also used the decorators from last week to find out if comprehension actually is faster than a normal for loop

+---

 Week 13 - Decorators
 ---